Back to the full dot-point answer

 Apoptosis is programmed cell death: a regulated, energy-requiring process by which the cell dismantles itself in a controlled way.
 It is essential for development, tissue homeostasis and elimination of damaged or infected cells.

-What is two pathways?Show answer
+What are two pathways?Show answer

 Extrinsic (death receptor) pathway.
 Triggered by external signals binding to death receptors on the plasma membrane (such as Fas binding FasL on a cytotoxic T cell).
 The death-receptor complex activates caspase-8 (initiator), which activates caspase-3 (effector).